gbloom3/gbloom-photography/README.md

-# gbloomphotography
+# gbloom-photography
-Personal website for me as a photographer
+This is a personal website for me as a photographer.